muratk3n/thirdwave/en/README.md

 We cannot blame politicians who went along with Russiagate.
 It was too easy of a narrative for the Dems, a unifier of sorts so it was followed, pandered to.
-The onus and the criticism should go to / be on the media; they chose to go along with the convenient lie.
+The onus and the criticism should go to / be on the media; they chose to perpetuate the convenient lie.
 Politicians live in the backdrop where MSM looms large.

 ---